pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Key Takeaways

 **Strategic Partnership Approach**:
-We don't treat professional service providers as vendorsâ€”we treat them as extensions of our executive team.
+We don't treat professional service providers as vendors—we treat them as extensions of our executive team.
 This means:
 - Clear expectations and standards
 - Regular communication and feedback
 - Long-term relationship building